isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-10-05-Second-Reading-Speech-by-2M-Edwin-Tong-on-International-Arbitration-Amendment-Bill.md

 3. In international arbitration:

 a.
 We have a comprehensive legal infrastructure that supports, and at the same time, intensively promotes arbitration alongside a robust and effective legal system.
 b.
-We have enhanced our laws, to constantly improve our system, and to best meet the needs of the end user.
+We have enhanced our laws, to constantly improve our system, and to best meet the needs of the end user. <br>
 c.
 We have a first-class judiciary that is supportive of arbitration as a dispute resolution mechanism.

 And these are amongst the main reasons why Singapore is the most preferred seat of arbitration in the world today.